andreweduncan/good_looks/README.md

 This program uses the `lkml` python module to parse the contents of a lookml file into a nested dictionary

-a function that references a dictionary of potential field types (the key is the field name and the value is a capitalized plural version used to create the field header) is used to
+The main() function writes the output of the header and body of the view file a function that references a dictionary of potential field types (the key is the field name and the value is a capitalized plural version used to create the field header) is used to